 Many of the elements of the BSc are in common with the MChem programme, and allow students to transfer between the two pathways, subject to meeting the appropriate programme requirements.

 All degrees are modular, with six modules each year.
-All provide a thorough training in the main subject areas (Analytical, Inorganic, Organic and Physical Chemistry) through compulsory core modules which offer in-depth study of these areas.
+The Medicinal Chemistry degrees provide a thorough training in the main subject areas through compulsory core modules which offer in-depth study of key topics.

 Stage 1 In Stage 1 Medicinal Chemistry students start with introductory modules in Organic, Inorganic and Physical Chemistry, as well as Molecular Biology and Mathematics.
 They also take practical classes in Chemistry and Molecular Biology.